amit-ecovoice/C-dazpak/customer-secure-api/utility/README.md

 ## How It Works

-1. Authenticates with API using provided API key
+1. Authenticates with Admin API Key
-2. Gets JWT token for subsequent requests
-3. Reads XLSX file from same directory
+2. Reads XLSX file from same directory
-4. For each row, creates POST request to `/data` endpoint
+3. For each row, creates PUT request to `/admin/upsert` endpoint
-5. Uses customer_name (column 2) as mandatory `name` field
-6. Stores all XLSX columns in `data` attribute with automatic type conversion
+4. Stores all XLSX columns in `data` attribute with automatic type conversion
-7. Reports processing results
+5. Reports processing results

 ## Error Handling

-- Skips rows with missing customer_id or customer_name
-- Reports failed insertions but continues processing
 - Shows total count of successfully processed records